MicrosoftDocs/power-automate-docs/flow-docs/invoke-custom-actions-workflow-dialog.md

 ---
-title: "Invoke custom actions from a workflow with PowerApps | MicrosoftDocs"
+title: "Invoke custom actions from a workflow | MicrosoftDocs"
 description: "Learn how to invoke a custom action from a workflow" ms.custom: "" ms.date: 06/27/2018